cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 - The `counterpartyChannelIdentifier` identifies the channel end on the counterparty chain.
 - The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
 - The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
 - The `connectionHops` stores the list of connection identifiers, in order, along which packets sent on this channel will travel.
-At the moment this list must be of length 2, where the first connection is the source and second connection the destination.
+At the moment this list must be of length 1.
+In the future multi-hop channels may be supported.
 - The `version` string stores an opaque channel version, which is agreed upon during the handshake.
 This can determine module-level configuration such as which packet encoding is used for the channel.

 Channel ends have a *state*: